haddersbadders/haddersbadders.github.io/longform/README.md

 ##Sections, DIVs or headers?

 I've used ```<section>``` elements, but because the styles are controlled by classes it doesn't really matter what elements are used.
 It could be ```<header class="rocks img_container">``` or ```<div class="rocks img_container">```.

+##Effects

+Also included are [Animate.css](https://daneden.github.io/animate.css/) and [Wow.js](http://mynameismatthieu.com/WOW/).

+Animate.css provides animation for elements and Wow.js allows control over these animations so they occur when scrolled to.